When Coding Style Survives Compilation: De-anonymizing Programmers from Executable Binaries: Google Code Jam experiments

-In our earlier experiments, we trained the classifier on the same set of executable binaries that we used for selecting features via information gain.
-The high number of starting features from which we select our final feature set via information gain does raise the potential concern of overfitting.
-To examine this, we applied this main feature set to a different set of programmers and executable binaries.
-If we are able to reach accuracies similar to what we got earlier, we can conclude that these information gain features do generalize to other programmers and problems, and therefore are not overfitting to the 100 programmers they were generated from.
-This also suggests that the information gain features in general capture programmer style.
+In our earlier experiments, we trained the classifier on the same set of executable binaries that we used during feature selection.
+The high number of starting features from which we select our final feature set via dimensionality reduction does raise the potential concern of overfitting.
+To examine this, we applied this final feature set to a different set of programmers and executable binaries.
+If we reach accuracies similar to what we got earlier, we can conclude that these selected features do generalize to other programmers and problems, and therefore are not overfitting to the 100 programmers they were generated from.
+This also suggests that the final set of features in general capture programmer style.

-Recall that analyzing 900 executable binary samples of the 100 programmers resulted in about 700,000 features, and after dimensionality reduction, we are left with 1,600 information gain features.
-We picked a different (non-overlapping) set of 100 programmers and performed another de-anonymization experiment in which the feature selection step was omitted, using instead the information gain features obtained from the original experiment.
-This resulted in very similar accuracies: we obtained 92,2\% accuracy in de-anonymizing the validation set using features selected via the main development set, compared to the 89.8\% we achieve with the main development set.
-The ability of the information gain features to generalize beyond the dataset which guided their selection strongly supports the assertion that these features obtained from the main set of 100 programmers are not overfitting, do actually represent coding style in executable binaries, and can be used across different datasets.
+Recall that analyzing 900 executable binary samples of the 100 programmers resulted in about 705,000 features, and after dimensionality reduction, we are left with 53 important features.
+We picked a different (non-overlapping) set of 100 programmers and performed another de-anonymization experiment in which the feature selection step was omitted, using instead the information gain and correlation based features obtained from the original experiment.
+This resulted in very similar accuracies: we de-anonymized programmers in the validation set with 96\% accuracy by using features selected via the main development set, compared to the 95\% de-anonymization accuracy we achieve on the programmers of the main development set.
+The ability of the final reduced set of 53 features to generalize beyond the dataset which guided their selection strongly supports the assertion that these features obtained from the main set of 100 programmers are not overfitting, and they actually represent coding style in executable binaries, and can be used across different datasets.